HL7/cql/input/pages/02-authorsguide.md

 Table 2‑R - The operators that can be used to construct timing phrases

-A yes in the Beginning Boundary column indicates that the operator can be preceded by [.kw]#starts# or [.kw]#ends# if the left comparand is an interval.
+A yes in the Beginning Boundary column indicates that the operator can be preceded by <span class="kw">starts</span> or <span class="kw">ends</span> if the left comparand is an interval.

-A yes in the Ending Boundary column indicates that the timing phrase can be succeeded by a [.kw]#start# or [.kw]#end# if the right comparand is an interval.
+A yes in the Ending Boundary column indicates that the timing phrase can be succeeded by a <span class="kw">start</span> or <span class="kw">end</span> if the right comparand is an interval.

 A yes in the duration offset column indicates that the timing phrase may include a duration offset.

-A yes in the Or Less/OrMore column indicates that the timing phrase may include an [.kw]#or less/or more# modifier.
+A yes in the Or Less/OrMore column indicates that the timing phrase may include an <span class="kw">or less/or more</span> modifier.

-A yes in the Or Before/Or After column indicates that the timing phrase may include an [.kw]#or before/or after# modifier.
+A yes in the Or Before/Or After column indicates that the timing phrase may include an <span class="kw">or before/or after</span> modifier.

-A yes in the Less Than/More Than column indicates that the timing phrase may include a [.kw]#less than/more than# modifier.
+A yes in the Less Than/More Than column indicates that the timing phrase may include a <span class="kw">less than/more than</span> modifier.

-And finally, a yes in the Or On/On Or column indicates that the timing phrase may include a [.kw]#on or/or on# modifier.
+And finally, a yes in the Or On/On Or column indicates that the timing phrase may include a <span class="kw">on or/or on</span> modifier.

-In addition, to support more natural-language phrasing of timing operations, the keyword [.kw]#occurs# may appear anywhere that [.kw]#starts# or [.kw]#ends# can appear in the timing phrase.
+In addition, to support more natural-language phrasing of timing operations, the keyword <span class="kw">occurs</span> may appear anywhere that <span class="kw">starts</span> or <span class="kw">ends</span> can appear in the timing phrase.
 For example:

 ``` cql
 X occurs within 3 days of start Y
 ```

-The [.kw]#occurs# keyword is both optional and ignored by CQL.
+The <span class="kw">occurs</span> keyword is both optional and ignored by CQL.
 It is only provided to enable more natural phrasing.

 #### Computing Intervals